score a recording and render the report

 What the page shows

 • Analytics from the same measurements: a time-to-yield distribution strip (one dot per measured yield, with mean, median, and p90), a talk-over histogram on a fixed grid, and failure clustering by fix class.
+The rollup renders once a page carries three or more events.

 • A collapsible frame inspector per event: the full frame dump as a table (t_sec, per-channel dBFS, active flags, thresholds), so every pixel on the page is re-derivable by hand.